Azeri Turk (magazine): Editors

-Aim of the journal
+Aim of the magazine

 The purpose of the magazine was announced by Mahammad Amin Rasulzade in the first issue under the title "The Path We Take":

 Looking at the copies of Azeri Turk, which revealed its goals in this way, it can be seen that most of the political, social and literary articles related to Azerbaijan are placed on the first pages.

 After the publication of the 20th issue in November 1928, as a result of disagreements between Mahammad Amin Rasulzade, Mirza Bala Mammadzade and Mammad Sadig Akhundzade, Rasulzade and M. B. Mammadzade left the magazine and created Odlu Yurd magazine.
 From December 1928, the magazine published under the leadership of M. S. Akhundzade published articles supporting Azerbaijan's struggle for independence, but in these articles, he put forward the idea that Azerbaijan's independence would be possible only with the establishment of the Caucasus Union.
 In the 23rd issue published on the occasion of the 2nd anniversary of the magazine, Akhundzade wrote: "Azeri Turk is a broadcast organ of nationalists who take on the task of defending the independence struggle of Azerbaijan.
 Our magazine wishes for the liberation of the captive Turkish countries and sees the way to this in a united struggle against the Russian occupation."
 Akhundzade clearly expressed his thoughts with these words.
 For this purpose, Mammad Sadig Akhundzade's articles showing the importance of the Caucasian Union were printed in almost all issues of the magazine.

 On February 5, 1929, Shafi Bay Rustambayli also left the magazine and joined the writing staff of Odlu Yurd magazine.